roldel/Docker-For-Django-Starter-Files/README.md

   * docker-compose.yml
   * requirements.txt

-( optional : update requirements.txt with a specific django version and other dependencies you might need )
+( optional : update requirements.txt as required, default setting is django 3.2 only )

 Then open a terminal in this directory and run :
 ```{bash}